 There is no visa-imposed limit for research students, but you must be able to maintain full-time enrolment and complete your course within the time limit, which will limit the number of hours you can engage in paid work.

 Even if you’re undertaking unpaid work, this may still be classified as work.
 It’s only considered voluntary work if the work involved would not otherwise be undertaken by an Australian resident and the work is genuinely voluntary for a non-profit organisation.
-Additionally, you can’t receive any payment, whether in cash or in goods or services as opposed to money, in return for the activity.
+Additionally, you can’t receive any payment, whether in cash or in goods or services, in return for the activity.

 If you’re required to undertake a working component for your course, this is usually allowable.
 However, it must be categorised as a necessary component of your course.
-If you need to clarify whether or not your working component is a requirement of your course, the registered migration agents* at the SUPRA Legal Service can help you.
+If you need to clarify whether or not your working component is a requirement of your course our Legal Service can help you.